ilbaroni/ilbaroni.github.io/_posts/2021-03-13-cobaltstrike_shellcode_exe.md

 ---
 layout: post
-title:  "Extracting the beacon from cobaltstrike_shellcode.exe files"
+title:  "Let's extract beacons from cobaltstrike_shellcode.exe files"
 date:   2021-03-13
 categories: reversing
 ---

-# Introduction
+## Introduction

 In this blog post, I will show what was my approach to statically extract indicators from these `cobaltstrike_shellcode.exe` executables.